All Episodes

 Why did they jump the Hillary ship?

-It is obvious he's got a bunch of former Hillary advisors on his staff, and nobody thinks to say, why did they leave her?
+He's got a bunch of former Hillary advisors on his staff, and nobody thinks to say, why did they leave her?

-The question, in my mind, was completely planted by the Clinton camp, and that it backfired is just another show of the desperation Hillary is in right now.
+The question, in my mind, was completely planted by the Clinton camp and that it backfired is just another show of the desperation Hillary is in right now.

-And on top of a very bad, horrible day, she has been bested by this young inexperienced guy who they are attacking behind the scenes as a potential possible drug dealer.
+And on top of a very bad, horrible day, she has been bested by this young, inexperienced guy who they are attacking behind the scenes as a potential possible drug dealer.

-While Mrs. Clinton's down in Selma trying to sound like a black, and Andrew Young's out there saying Bill Clinton's been with more black women than Obama has, and that's somehow a resume enhancement for Democrats and blacks.
+And Andrew Young's out there saying Bill Clinton's been with more black women than Obama has.

 Obama's comeback was great.